Propexum/Berilia/readme.md

 - rule of thumb is 'everything you would expect to work will work but you gotta stick column names in double quotes'

+- well everything except `+` for reasons i am too lazy to investigate and presumably a dozen other things. for + just use `--` instead ;)

 - you can (obviously?) just display a single column from https://www.insee.fr/fr/statistiques/7704078#dictionnaire if you want

 ```md